paralect/brod/README.md

 public void Send(IEnumerable<String> messages, Int32 partition)

 /// <summary>
-/// Send text messages with specified encoding to partition #0
+/// Send text messages with specified encoding to partition, that will be selected by Partitioner of this stream
 /// </summary>
 public void Send(IEnumerable<String> messages, Encoding encoding)